 That’s not to say you should jump on MPXOF stock without worries.
 The company isn’t what you would consider fundamentally sound.
 Still, with relatively stable market performance and an impressive growth rate, speculators will want to keep close tabs on MPX.

 Supreme Cannabis Company (SPRWF)

 When Canada became the first G7 nation to approve recreational weed in October 2018, it actually forged the path forward for marijuana startups.
-As a result, the lion’s share of marijuana penny stocks are based in Canada.
+As a result, the lion’s share of marijuana penny stocks is based in Canada.